Qajar Persian Warrior Arm Guard | Gold Koftgari Steel Armor Cuff | Circa 19th Century

 Features

-- Original chain-mail lining for added protection
+- Original chain-mail lining providing additional protection

-- Rare surviving red fabric lining
+- Rare surviving red fabric interior

-- Complete condition, unusual for Qajar-period armor
+- Complete example, uncommon for surviving Qajar-period armor

 Cultural Significance